Azure/azure-quickstart-templates/101-aks-advanced-networking/README.md

 az ad sp create-for-rbac -n "spn-name"
 ```

-Please note that using the 'create-for-rbac' function would assign the SPN the 'Contributor' role on subscription level, which may not be appropriate in shared subscriptions.
+Please note that using the 'create-for-rbac' function would assign the SPN the 'Contributor' role on subscription level, which may not be appropriate from a security standpoint.

 ## Deployment steps